Sunfished/FakemonCollageCreator/README.md

 # Optional Stuff
 The collage creator comes with a folder called "Collage Files" that you can completely personalize your own collages.
 The things you can change are the following:
-* logo.png: This can be any size and shape, (but preferably around the default example logo.png)
+* logo.png: This can be any size and shape, (but preferably around the default example logo.png).
+If you don't want a logo, just delete the file.
 * the "t" files: These should be self explanatory.
 These are the background type images that each Fakemon is placed on.
 These images must be 600x600 to work correctly, and Type 2 will always overlap Type 1.
 * nomon.png: This is what is displayed when no image is supplied or there is an error transcribing and image link.
 * font.tff: This is the font used for the names.
 As of now, there is no way to change the size of the font yet, so I recommend leaving this alone unless you find a font that somehow works at the same size.

+# Something Went Wrong!

+1. **All my images are missing!** - Make sure you're using direct image links.
+They should end with a file extension such as ".png" or ".jpg".
+1. **My evolutions are split up in different rows!** - Make sure you tag them correctly.
+View my example document to see how I did it.
+1. **Some Fakemon don't show up?** - Only Fakemon with names show up.
+Please add a temporary placeholder name.

+If your issue isn't listed here, or you absolutely can't figure out what you did wrong, feel free to open an issue.